pritampatil4/playwright-framework-udemy/README.md

 # Info
 - This repo has initial code to get started with `e2e`, `api testing` and `visual testing` with Playwright.
-- The different folders are available `tests`.
+- The different folders are available under `tests`.

 # How To Run
 1. `npm install` to install the dependencies